honno/honno.github.io/_includes/home/main-text.md

 Hello there, thanks for visiting my site!
 The above covers the basics, otherwise it's the typical "I like to create cool things" spiel.
 I'll let you decide if I suceed in that regard ;)

-On my off-time (which I may too generously reward myself) I'm playing weird video games curiously or watching highbrow TV shows pretentiously.
+On my off-time I'm playing weird video games curiously or watching highbrow TV shows pretentiously.
 And when I'm doing the chores, it's podcasts.
 So many podcasts.

 ## What I've been up to